Skip to footer content

 PdfDocument formDocument = renderer.RenderHtmlAsPdf(formHtml);

-// Create renderer with advanced options
+// Create renderer with advanced configuration

 var renderer = new ChromePdfRenderer();